forwardemail/forwardemail.net/app/views/mcp/index.md

 ## Talk to Your Email

-Our MCP Server lets you manage your email with natural language.
-No more clicking through dashboards or writing API calls.
-Just ask your AI assistant to send emails, check stats, or manage your domains.
+Our MCP Server connects AI assistants to the full Forward Email API — all 68 endpoints.
+Send emails, manage domains, read your inbox, organize contacts and calendars, and more.
+No dashboards, no code.
+Just ask.

 ### Get Started

-To get started, you'll need to install and configure the Forward Email MCP Server.
-Full instructions are available in our [MCP Server Documentation](/docs/mcp).
+Install and configure the server in under a minute.
+Full instructions are in our [MCP Server Documentation](/docs/mcp).